phreeza/manuscript_axon_potentials/doc/manuscript.md

 particular branching and terminating structure of the axon bundle gives rise to the dipolar field potential.

-Effects of anatomy on distance scaling behaviour of EFPs
+Effects of bifurcations and terminations on distance scaling behaviour of EFPs
 --------

 Because dipolar fields are associated with a longer spatial reach than the